Wyoming WIC Rights and Responsibilities

 The financial and eligibility information I have provided is true to the best of my knowledge including household income, number of household members, address, identification documentation, and information regarding health and nutritional status.
 I will notify WIC staff immediately of any changes.

-By providing my electronic signature in the WIC Horizons system, I confirm the following: (I) my acceptance and knowledge of the statements above; (2) I have been advised of, understand, and have read a copy of the Wyoming WIC Program Participant Rights and Responsibilities; and (3) a paper copy of the Wyoming WIC Program Participant Rights and Responsibilities has been provided to me.
+By providing my electronic signature in the WIC Horizons system, I confirm the following: (I) my acceptance and knowledge of the statements above; (2) I have been advised of, understand, and have read a copy of the Wyoming WIC Program Participant Rights and Responsibilities; and (3) a paper copy of the Wyoming WIC Program Participant Rights and Responsibilities has been offered to me.